datajournalists/djspring17/README.md

 In this hands-on course you will learn to gather, clean, structure and analyze data, use statistical methods to find relevant insights and bullet proof your work to produce two data-driven stories that may be of relevance to our community.

 While you learn to use different software and improve your data skills in our lab sessions, the driving theme of this course will be to do Journalism in the public interest.
 Students will have individual lab assignments and will work in teams of two for the two semester stories, focused on original reporting about a public policy, an agency or government authority.
 Each team will pitch four stories and the instructors will choose two that they will report on during the entire semester. **You will choose a Topic Beat.
 And you will OWN it** **for the entire semester.** In the same way [ProPublica defined its strategic reporting beats for the years to come](https://www.propublica.org/article/this-is-what-propublica-is-now-covering).

-The pitching and reporting process step by step:

-In the first class we will organize in five teams.

-Each team will choose a topic beat and hand in a reporting memo about the topic beat before the 2nd class, with as much relevant information you can gather about the topic.
-The idea is that you become as close to an expert as you can.
-In the 2nd class each team summarizes findings.

-In week 3 class each team pitches four story ideas.
-From those four, the Instructors will choose two stories to work on for the semester and define which one they will do first and which second (by the time you hand in the 1st story we revisit the value of the 2nd story and see if it’s still feasible or you can propose a new one).

-Almost every week teams file reporting memos stating what they have got done and what’s next in their reporting.

-Teams are encouraged to meet in weekly office hours with the instructor.

-By the end of the semester you will have done two story projects, produced several reporting memos, handed in lab homework data exercises and read book chapters about data journalism, statistics, investigative reporting and visualizing information.

 ## Objectives and outcomes